BenjiTrapp/benjitrapp.github.io/_attacks/2024-06-07-red-windows-api.md

 ## CreateToolhelp32Snapshot

-The CreateToolhelp32Snapshot API is commonly used in C++ programming to enumerate processes and modules on Windows systems.
-Although it is not an API directly related to cybersecurity or pen testing, it can be used to obtain information about running processes, which can be useful in security contexts.
+The CreateToolhelp32Snapshot API is frequently utilized in C++ programming for enumerating processes and modules on Windows systems.
+While it is not specifically designed for cybersecurity or penetration testing, it can still be valuable for obtaining information about running processes, making it useful in security-related scenarios.

 [Learn Microsoft Link](https://learn.microsoft.com/de-de/windows/win32/api/tlhelp32/nf-tlhelp32-createtoolhelp32snapshot)